balaji303/RISC-V/README.md

 # RISC-V
-Here I upload Programs for RISC-V based boards on different folders
+Here I upload Programs for RISC-V based boards on different folders for your reference